measurement-factory/EggTimer/README.md

 The bot loads its configuration from `./config.json`.
 You may use `config-example.json` to bootstrap your configuration.

-All configuration fields are required (XXX: Why is there a "default" column in the table below then?
-Rename "default" to example and adjust accordingly?).
+All configuration fields are required.

-*Field* | *Description* | *default*
+*Field* | *Description* | *example*
 --- | --- | ---
 *github_username* | The bot uses this GitHub user account for all GitHub communications, including target branch updates.
-This user needs to have write access to the repository.| -
+This user needs to have write access to the repository.| "github_bot_username"
-*github_token* | An authentication token generated for the associated `config::github_username`. | -
+*github_token* | An authentication token generated for the associated `config::github_bot_username`. | "quai5lieviegoh7na7eej3wuu5quahju8jah1di0"
-*github_webhook_path* | GitHub webhook URL path. | -
+*github_webhook_path* | GitHub webhook URL path. | "/egg-timer"
-*github_webhook_secret* | A random secret string to be used here and in the GitHub webhook configuration. | - *host* | The bot listens for GitHub requests on this IP address.
-If omitted, the bot will listen on all available IP interfaces. | -
+*github_webhook_secret* | A random secret string to be used here and in the GitHub webhook configuration. | "maupoos1lirae9pein0chi3ohzikoideing4eesh"
+*host* | The bot listens for GitHub requests on this IP address.
+If omitted, the bot will listen on all available IP interfaces. | 127.0.0.1
-*port* | The bot listens for GitHub requests on this TCP port. | 7777 *repo* | The name of the GitHub repository that the bot should serve. | - *owner* | The owner (a person or organization) of the GitHub repository. | - *dry_run*| A boolean option to enable read-only, no-modifications mode where the bot logs pull requests selected for merging but skips further merging steps.| false
+*port* | The bot listens for GitHub requests on this TCP port. | 7777 *repo* | The name of the GitHub repository that the bot should serve. | "squid" *owner* | The owner (a person or organization) of the GitHub repository. | "squid-cache" *dry_run*| A boolean option to enable read-only, no-modifications mode where the bot logs pull requests selected for merging but skips further merging steps.| false
 *skip_merge*| A boolean option to enable no-final-modifications mode where the bot performs all the merging steps up to (and not including) the target branch update.
 Eligible PRs are merged into and tested on the staging branch but are never merged into their target branches. | false
 *staging_branch* | The name of the staging branch. | auto